nparmhans/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/my_reflection.md

 * At some points I was struggling on how to print the text, because I was using an ASCII symbol with the single quotes ' ' when all I needed to do was use to " " quotes http://stackoverflow.com/questions/5160823/call-a-function-on-dom-ready-from-outside-head.
 Other than that I enjoy the resources that DBC has providede me with.
 Stack overflow is so legit though 8) Oh also tried to print a warning and I looked up the method https://developer.mozilla.org/en-US/docs/Web/API/console.warn

+* Strategies that keep working for me si time management and minimizing frustration.
+While these don't sounds like much of computer programming techniques it goes a long way when avoiding frustration and trying to stay focused at the problem(s) at hand.

+* I kept asking myself when this sections was going to end!
+Seriously though, I often read through directions very quickly, but recently my new technique is to break off each part of the question and ask myself what those parts mean so that I am better able to answer the bigger question.
+Nothing specific this time around though, since I utilize this technique on an assiduous basis.

+* I was having trouble trying to understand the quiz questions because I wasn't sure if DBC instructors are looking for simple and sweet responses or more in depth, so I provided both.

+* I am gaining more and more confidence with my computer program learning competencies as the days go by.
+I really am trying to program every day so that this eventually becomes muscle memory.

+* I learned how to utilize the chrome developer tools with more confidence.
+Before I was only able to edit the css tab; however, now I am running analysis to check web sites speed, looking at js language, and running js commands to the console.

+* I most enjoyed the dev school coding videos.
+It's nice to be able to have someone explain information from time to time without always having to read so much.
+My eyes are killing me!

+* For the first time I found the screen shots to be tedious in the quiz, but I did learn how to create a link for an image(screen shot) that I shot for my computer.
+So it wasn't entirely tedious but that's the closest I can get to saying something was tedious.